precision-sustainable-ag/dst-cover-crop-data-api/README.md

 > global-middleware -> route-specific-middleware -> end-of-life-middleware

 ## Middleware functions vs ExpressJS middleware
-Everything in ExpressJS is considered middleware, however in this template we have a classification of function handlers that we call "middleware." **__Middleware in the scope of this template is defined as functions that perform actions before or after the request is handled that is not specific to any given route.__** Middleware functions should be stored in the app/http/middleware folder.
+Everything in ExpressJS is considered middleware, however in this template we have a classification of function handlers that we call "middleware." **__Middleware in the scope of this template is defined as functions that perform actions before or after the request is handled that is not specific to any given route.__** Middleware functions should be stored in the `app/http/middleware` folder.

 ## Global middleware & End-of-life Middleware
 When a [middleware function](#middleware-functions-vs-expressjs-middleware) needs to be **__applied before or after every request for all routes__** then it can be registered as either global or end-of-life middleware. **Global Middleware** occurs before every request, and **End-of-life** middleware occurs after every request.
-In order to register a [middleware function](#middleware-functions-vs-expressjs-middleware) as either global or end-of-life you will simple add it to the app/providers/MiddlewareProvider.js file in the appropiate registration function handler.
+In order to register a [middleware function](#middleware-functions-vs-expressjs-middleware) as either global or end-of-life you will simply add it to the `app/providers/MiddlewareProvider.js` file in the appropiate registration function handler.

 ## Route Specific middleware
 Route specific middleware can be a [middleware function](#middleware-functions-vs-expressjs-middleware), but more commonly will be a [request handler](#request-handlers), and a [controller function](#controllers).
 Route specific middleware is registered in the declaration of the route (see [Routing](#routing) for more details).